peterchinman/strictly/notes.md

-# notes from presenting at UI meeting

-A guided user journey where it walks them thru by asking them questions and then at the end there is a configuration document that user can adjust?

 # TODO

-- [x] legend for indicator colors
+- [x] legend for indicators
-  - [ ] Have them dynamically appear and disappera
+  - [ ] Have them dynamically appear and disapper
 - [ ] check poem line length
 - [ ] check stanza line length
 - [ ] set up repeating rhyme
-- [ ] tool tips
+- [ ] hover tool tips over indicators
 - [ ] input validation
   - [ ] meter and syllable length need to match
 - [ ] meter should check for syllable, right?

+# Known Bugs
-selecting Sonnet and then increasing syllable count causes four indicators to appear
+- [ ] selecting Sonnet and then increasing syllable count causes four indicators to appear

-  AO R    AH N JH
-D AO R HH IH N JH
+- [ ] adding a new line in the middle should cause a cascade of renumbering lines
+  - [ ] should also trigger re-checking subsequent lines, if differing lines is checked